NaviServer Programmable Web Server

 COMMANDS

-The subcommands of ns_conn are (in alphabetical order):
+The subcommands of ns_conn (listed here in alphabetical order) include:

 ns_conn acceptedcompression

-Returns the compression formats accepted by the client.
+Returns the compression formats accepted by the client, as indicated by the Accept-Encoding header.

 ns_conn auth

-For other authorization schemes, the Authorization header field can be handled like any other request header field:
+For other authorization schemes, the Authorization header is treated like any other request header.
+For example:

-set auth_header [ns_set get -nocase [ns_conn headers] Authorization ""]
+set auth_header [ns_set get -nocase [ns_conn header] Authorization ""]

 ns_conn authpassword

-Returns the decoded user password from the authorization data.
+Returns the decoded user password extracted from the authorization data.

 ns_conn authuser

-Returns the decoded username from the authorization data.
+Returns the decoded username extracted from the authorization data.

 ns_conn channel